Freddie Mac to sell $2 billion bills on Monday

-Aug 6 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $2 billion bills on Monday, Aug.
-6.
+(Reuters) - Freddie Mac FMCC.OB, the No. 2 U.S. home funding company, said it will sell $2 billion bills on Monday, July 23.

 The bills will be sold over the Internet in a Dutch auction.
 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.